-09-4******* àMiddle class/ very ordinary
+09-4******* stands for middle class/ very ordinary

 With a mobile number, comes the internet access and our people have used it very wisely.
-Instead of waiting for a printed weekly journal that to read the news and transfers of football players, we now have mobile phones to check and share latest rumors every second.
-It’s how far we have come in terms of telecommunication.
-5 years after the major price changes of mobile phones, we are now being discussed at US Senate for the way we are using or being used on social network.
-That’s when I thought “Man, we are killing it”.
-It’s probably because we still have hangover from when the mobile price dropped on 2013.Our people have waited 20 years to have own mobile phones to play with.
-We have heard stories of trash collectors from Singapore having able to afford a mobile phone; we have stories of how easy it is to get a simcard in any foreign country.
-And now we have it as our own.
-After 20 years later.
-That’s very late but we have it.
-We are still rewarding ourselves for being patient and hard-working during those without-mobile-phone days.
+Instead of having to wait for a printed journal every week to read the news and transfers of football players, we now have smartphones to check and share latest rumors every second.
+Social medias followed, message apps followed.
+Five years after the major price changes of mobile phones, we are now being discussed at US Senate for the way we are using or being used on the social network.
+That’s when I realized “Man, we are killing it”.
+Our people had to wait 20 years to have our own mobile phones to play with.
+We have heard stories of trash collectors from Singapore being able to afford a mobile phone; we have heard how easy it was to get a sim-card in any other country all over the world.
+So, when the price dropped in 2013, we all dived in.
+Twenty years too late but we finally got it.
+And that’s why we are still rewarding ourselves for being patient and hard-working during those without-mobile-phone days.